angacom expo

 Compute Services

 All three providers offer similar core compute services, though with different strengths.
-AWS provides the most diverse options through EC2, Lambda, and ECS/EKS, with specialized instance types for virtually every workload imaginable, from general purpose to GPU-optimized, memory-optimized, and storage-optimized options.
-AWS Graviton processors offer ARM-based instances with excellent price-performance ratios.
-Azure delivers seamless integration with Windows environments via Virtual Machines, Azure Functions, and AKS, with unique capabilities for running and licensing Windows Server and SQL Server workloads.
+AWS provides the most diverse options through EC2, Lambda, and ECS/EKS.
+Azure delivers seamless integration with Windows environments via Virtual Machines, Azure Functions, and AKS.
 Google Cloud’s Kubernetes Engine (GKE) is often praised as the most advanced Kubernetes service, given that Google created Kubernetes originally.
-Their Autopilot mode fully manages the Kubernetes control plane and node infrastructure, reducing operational complexity.

 Storage Solutions